 The results of the local and remote temperature measurements are stored in the local and remote temperature value registers and are compared with limits programmed into the local and remote high and low limit registers.
 The local temperature measurement is an 8-bit measurement with 1°C resolution.
-The remote temperature measurements are 10-bit measurements, with eight MSBs stored in one register and two LSBs stored in another register.
-Table 6 lists the temperature measurement registers.
+The remote temperature measurements are 10-bit measurements, with the 8 MSBs stored in one register and the 2 LSBs stored in another register.
+Table 6 is a list of the temperature measurement registers.